-Because high functioning alcoholics drink subtly, people may overlook key signs that indicate their drinking problem.
-Nonetheless, there are risk factors of high functioning alcoholism to be aware of.
+Because high-functioning alcoholics often drink subtly, people may overlook key signs that indicate their drinking problem.
+Nonetheless, there are risk factors of high-functioning alcoholism to be aware of.
 These risk factors include, but are not limited to:

 - Low self-esteem.